tlmcguire/deplens/README.md

 # VulnTracer

-VulnTracer is a Python-based tool designed to assist in downloading and analyzing packages to trace potential vulnerabilities.
+VulnTracer is a containerized Python tool designed to assist in downloading and analyzing packages to trace potential bugs and vulnerabilities.

 ## Usage Guide
 1. Specify packages to download using `packageGetter.py` by updating `test_packages` variable.